 Step 7: Label Your Axes

 Label the horizontal axis (x-axis) with the categories and the vertical axis (y-axis) with the frequencies.
 This will make your pictograph easier to interpret.
-(See Also: How To Make Subcategories In Google Sheets)
+(See Also: How Do I Save A Google Sheet To My Desktop)

 Step 8: Review and Save